Environmental: Getting to Know Charles Fiedler

 Date: August 11, 2021

 Charles Fiedler, PE, LEED AP, is a consulting expert in the field of environmental engineering with over 40 years of experience in solid waste management, waste minimization, recycling, and environmental engineering.
 He has been involved in every aspect of environmental consulting, including management, engineering, and environmental compliance.
 Charles is a Principal with Parkhill, and an Environmental Team Leader/Senior Practice Leader in the office located in Rio Rancho, N.M.
-He works closely with a staff of engineers and technicians solving recycling and solid waste problems for governmental and private clients.
 Charles is a past president of both the Solid Waste Association of North America - NM Roadrunner Chapter, where he now serves as the Assembly Board representative, and the New Mexico Recycling Coalition, where he is currently treasurer.

 The opportunity to participate in The Teton County Transfer Station Project and the efforts represented by the two projects we have undertaken as Parkhill Services, Sundance West Surface Waste Management Facility and the OWL Surface Waste Management Facility.